bluz71/bluz71.github.io/_posts/2018-06-03-git-shortcuts_bash_tips.md

 ---
-title: Git Tips & Aliases
+title: Git - Shortcuts & Bash Tips
 layout: default
 comments: true
-published: false
+published: true
 ---

-# Git Tips & Aliases
+# Git - Shortcuts & Bash Tips

-The [Git](https://git-scm.com) version control system is a complex beast, especially when used at the command-line with its myriad of tools and switches.
+The [Git](https://git-scm.com) version control system is a complex beast, especially when used in the command-line with its myriad of tools and switches.

-Over time however, most users will settle on their preferred subset of `git` commands and shortcuts.
-This post contains my curated set of tips and shortcuts (aka `git aliases`).
-Note, many maybe even most, of these suggestions have been gleamed from the interwebs over many years.
+Over time and with experience most users will settle on their preferred set of commands, shortcuts and helpers.
+This post contains my curated set of Git tips and shortcuts (aka `git aliases`).

+Note, many, maybe even most, of these suggestions have been gleamed from the interwebs over the years.
 I do not claim authorship on anything noted here.

 The full set of Git aliases I use are listed in my [gitconfig](https://github.com/bluz71/dotfiles/blob/master/gitconfig).

+Lastly, this post assumes a basic knowledge of Git in the command-line.
+If you are a Git-inside-editor person then this is not the post you are looking for.

 ## g alias for Bash

 The `git` command is three letters long.
-I am extremely lazy, I only want to type one letter, `g`, to invoke Git.
+I am extremely lazy, I only want to type one letter, `g`, to invoke Git because I do it so often.

-Add the following to your `~/.bashrc`:
+Add the following to your `~/.bashrc`.

 ```sh
 alias g=git
 ```

-If using [bash-completion](https://github.com/scop/bash-completion), please also add:
+If using [bash-completion](https://github.com/scop/bash-completion), please also add.

 ```sh
 complete -o default -o nospace -F _git g